 25 Mar Get Your Site Mobile Friendly

-April 21st sees the launch of Google?s new algorithm, and according to Google sources it?s going to be have a greater impact on sites than either Panda or Penguin.
+April 21st sees the launch of Google’s new algorithm, and according to Google sources it’s going to have a greater impact on sites than either Panda or Penguin.
 Find out more by reading our blog.

 We all know what can happen in the wake of a Google Algorithm.
 Sites that were previously doing well on social media can find themselves at the bottom of the heap, for what seems like no good reason.
-Until now however, SEOs have been prepared for the impact of these algorithms but April?s launch could see more sites affected then ever before.
+Until now, however, SEOs have been prepared for the impact of these algorithms but April’s launch could see more sites affected than ever before.

 The reason for this is that the new algorithm is going to impact on mobile search results, making the Penguin and Panda updates earlier in the year look tiny in comparison.

 Zineb Ait Bahajji, part of the Google Webmaster Trends team announced at the Search Marketing Expo in Munich earlier this month, that the new algorithm was specifically going to target Google mobile search queries.

 It’s estimated that almost 50% of all Google searches are done on mobile, as more and more of us are reaching for our smartphones instead of our computer browser.
 So if your site is not mobile-friendly, then you’re going to suffer in this next update and that could be really bad news for your business.

 So how can you make your site mobile friendly?

 Google have already compiled a list of criteria that all mobile sites that should comply with in order to avoid getting too heavily penalised in April’s algorithm.